Updated: Apr 12, 2022

 Change things up - celebrate the many ways educators document learning

-Challenge the barriers and constraints reflectively and respectfully so that documentation is transformative not a checklist that needs to be done
+Challenge the barriers and constraints reflectively and respectfully so documentation is transformative and not a checklist needing to be done

-Documentation need not start and end so sharply - it can be continuous and occur over time to reflect continuity of learning (see above photo)
+Documentation need not start and end sharply.
+It can be continuous and occur over time to reflect continuity of learning

 Write about what really matters to the child